yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/ebean.md

     ebean.default="models.*"
     ```

 1. Create a `Employee.java` file in `app/models/`.
-This is the class definition or information for the employee.
+This is the class definition for the employee.
 Add the following code to the file:

     ```java
     package models;